Why Am I So Insecure In My Relationship? Reasons & Ways To Cope

 “There may be a critical voice in your head that focuses on your negative traits.
 Do not let it take over.
 Be kind and compassionate to yourself.
 Accept yourself for what you are – warts and all.
 That’s the only way to not let disparaging remarks made by your partner or spouse hurt your feelings or self-worth,” says Dr. Bhimani.

-If you’re able to achieve such healthy levels of self-love, thoughts like “My husband makes me feel insecure about my body” or “my wife makes me feel inadequate” won’t take a toll on your peace of mind.
+If you’re able to achieve such healthy levels of self-love, thoughts like “My husband makes me feel insecure about my body” or “My wife makes me feel inadequate” won’t take a toll on your peace of mind.
 Once you practice and master the art of self-love, the need for validation from your partner will automatically go down as well, and with it, your feelings of insecurity.

 2. Boost your self-esteem

 If you have body image issues, and often find yourself cringing at the thought, “I feel insecure about my body around my boyfriend/my husband”, work on recalibrating the way to look at yourself and embracing body positivity.
-Your partner’s words or actions often only trigger pre-existing insecurities and not induce them.
+Your partner’s words or actions often only trigger pre-existing insecurities and do not induce them.
 So, to stop being insecure in your relationship, you need to get to the root cause of your insecurity and eliminate it.

-3. Tell your partner how you are feeling
+3. Tell your partner how you feel

 Tell your partner